TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 In order to refer to a Tyk MDCB license through a Kubernetes secret, please use `tyk-mdcb.mdcb.useSecretName`, where the secret should contain a key called `MDCBLicense`.

+***MDCB Secret***
+In order to set the secret for accessing MDCB secure HTTP endpoints through a Kubernetes secret, please use tyk-mdcb.mdcb.useSecretName, where the secret should contain a key called `securitySecret`.

 ***Tyk Developer Portal License***

 In order to refer to a Tyk Developer Portal license through a Kubernetes secret, please use `tyk-dev-portal.useSecretName`, where the secret should contain a key called `DevPortalLicense`.